G. M. C. Balayogi: Politics

 In 1991, Balayogi was elected to the 10th Lok Sabha under the Telugu Desam Party ticket.
 He lost this seat in the 1996 general elections, but continued political work in his community and was soon elected to the Andhra Pradesh Legislative Assembly in a by-election from the Mummidivaram Assembly constituency.
-Subsequently, he was appointed as the Minister of Higher Education in the Government of Andhra Pradesh.
+Subsequently, he was appointed the Minister of Higher Education in the Government of Andhra Pradesh.

 In 1998, Balayogi was elected into parliament; he became the 12th Speaker of Lok Sabha (24 March 1998) and again for the 13th Lok Sabha (22 October 1999).
 As the Speaker, he chaired the Business Advisory Committee, Rules Committee, General Purposes Committee and Standing Committee of the Conference of Presiding Officers of Legislative Bodies in India, and he presided over the Indian Parliamentary Group, National Group of Inter-Parliamentary Union and India Branch of the Commonwealth Parliamentary Association.
 Along with these duties, Balayogi headed many Indian Parliamentary Delegations to foreign countries, while hosting visiting countries as well.